 Most Traveled People

-While I am a member and do update my tally when I think of it, I do not strive to complete this list and have no intention of doing so.
-This is mainly because I don’t believe that travel to random places just to say I’ve been there is worth my time, effort or money.
-I do not feel the need to drive across all of Russia to take a picture with a sign for the oblast and then do nothing there except going to the next one.
+While I am a member, I do not strive to complete this list and have no intention of doing so.
+This is mainly because I don’t believe that travel to random places like remote Russian oblasts just to say I’ve been there is worth my time, effort or money.
 That seems pointless to me, personally.
 However, I do understand and respect the mindset-obviously.

 As I said there are a few other lists including the DXCC or Ham Radio list.
 I cannot possibly get involved with that but MTP does include the entire DXCC list to my knowledge.